alexbinary/SQLite.swiftly/design-notes.md

 # Design notes

-## Overview
+## Architectural diagram

 ![](design.png)

 [SVG version](design.svg) - [Draw.io source file](design.drawio)

+## General design considerations

-## SQLite.swiftly is designed for the needs of the My LEGO Collection project
+### SQLite.swiftly is designed for the needs of the My LEGO Collection project

 In My LEGO Collection we need to: